-The adult interdisciplinary bachelor of arts is for
+The adult Interdisciplinary Bachelor of Arts degree is for

-prospective teachers who intend to pursue a master of science and New York
+prospective teachers who intend to pursue a Master of Science and

-Students will be able to continue their studies at the graduate
+science and history.
+Students will need to continue their studies

 excellence in teacher preparation.